peterjaric/rayter-games/README.md

 rayter-games
 ============

-Games added here will automatically be visible at <a href="http://rayter.herokuapp.com">the Rayther webapp</a>.
+Games added here will automatically be visible at <a href="https://rayter.win">the Rayter webapp</a>.